 pattern is waited for in the logfile before returning.
 It should thus match a state of your server where it is ready to answer queries.

-If the server is already running, simply the logfile is returned.
+If the process is already running, simply the logfile is returned.

 Release history Release notifications | RSS feed